KrisTu1116/SignalLedger/README.md

 ## 1. Project overview

-**SignalLedger** is a play-money prediction market prototype for short-horizon campus congestion forecasting.
+**SignalLedger** is a play-money prediction market prototype for short-horizon campus congestion forecasting, with **on-chain auditability and dispute logging**.

 **Course:** BU CAS CS595 / QST IT795 — *Blockchains and their Applications*